percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/incremental_backups.rst

   xtrabackup --backup --target-dir=/data/backups/base --datadir=/var/lib/mysql/

-If you want a usable full backup, use :doc:`innobackupex
-<../innobackupex/innobackupex_script>` since `xtrabackup` itself won't copy
-table definitions, triggers, or anything else that's not .ibd.

 If you look at the `xtrabackup_checkpoints` file, you should see some contents similar to the following: ::